mui/material-ui/docs/data/base/components/slider/slider.md

 ## Discrete sliders

-Discrete sliders snap to the nearest step.
+The most basic slider is _continuous_, which means it does not have pre-defined (_discrete_) values for the user to select from.
+This is suitable for situations in which an approximate value is good enough for the user, such as brightness or volume.

+But if your users need more precise options, you can create a discrete slider that snaps to pre-defined stops along the bar.
-You can generate a mark for each step with `marks={true}`.
+To generate a mark for each stop, use `marks={true}`:

 {{"demo": "DiscreteSlider.js"}}

 ### Custom marks

-You can have custom marks by providing a rich array to the `marks` prop.
+You can create custom marks by providing a rich array to the `marks` prop:

 {{"demo": "DiscreteSliderMarks.js"}}

 ### Restricted values

-You can restrict the selectable values to those provided with the `marks` prop with `step={null}`.
+If the user should only be able to select from the values provided with the `marks` prop, add `step={null}` to disable all other options:

 {{"demo": "DiscreteSliderValues.js"}}

 ## Range slider

-The slider can be used to set the start and end of a range by supplying an array of values to the `value` or `defaultValue` prop.
+To let users set the start and end of a range on a slider, provide an array of values to the `value` or `defaultValue` prop:

 {{"demo": "RangeSlider.js"}}